jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 where $F_1$ is the first gran function, $V_s$ is the volume of the sample, $V_t$ is the volume of the titrant, and $[H^+]$ is the concentration of hydrogen ions.

 ![gran](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/Gran_0.png)
-Figure 6: A Gran plot used for analysis of 0 minute sample.
+Figure 8: A Gran plot used for analysis of 0 minute sample.

 With the Gran plot, we can calculate the equivalent volume using the following formula:

 $$V_{eq}=\frac{-intercept}{slope}$$

-where the intercept and the slope refers to the y-intercept and slope of Figure 5 respectively.
+where the intercept and the slope refers to the y-intercept and slope of Figure 7 respectively.
 From this, we found that the $V_{eq}$ was 1.7320669438481442 milliliter.
-This value is shown in Figure 5, the titration curve, as the gray line.
+This value is shown in Figure 7, the titration curve, as the gray line.

 However, our real question and the motive behind our experiment is to determine the ANC of the lake and how the acid rain affects it.
 There are three models of ANC: conservative, volatile, and nonvolatile.

 The ANC models, along with the measured ANC values of the lake are plotted in Figure 4.
-From Figure 7, we can see how the ANC of the lake would vary based on the hydraulic residence time if the lake was following each of these model respectively.
+From Figure 9, we can see how the ANC of the lake would vary based on the hydraulic residence time if the lake was following each of these model respectively.

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/ANC.png)
-Figure 7: ANC models and the measured ANC values in the lake
+Figure 9: ANC models and the measured ANC values in the lake

-From Figure 7, the measured ANC values followed closely with the conservative ANC model.
+From Figure 9, the measured ANC values followed closely with the conservative ANC model.
 The first point was slightly off from the model; however, this can easily be explained by uncertainties in the experiment.
 Overall, the ANC values agree with the conservative ANC model.
 Hence, the lake follows the conservative ANC model.

 ### Discussion ###

-"Compare theoretical expectations with your results and discuss reasons for any observed deviations.
-If the results weren't as expected, suggest reasons why the laboratory results may have differed from theory and suggest improved techniques to obtain more accurate results or modifications to the theory to better describe the experimental conditions.""
+<b>Compare theoretical expectations with your results and discuss reasons for any observed deviations.
+If the results weren't as expected, suggest reasons why the laboratory results may have differed from theory and suggest improved techniques to obtain more accurate results or modifications to the theory to better describe the experimental conditions.</b>

 1. Under what condition does ProCoDA switch from the “prepare to calibrate” state to the “calibrate” state?